 How long does it take to set up an LLC in Montana?

-It normally takes 7-10 business days for the Montana Secretary of State to process the Articles of Organization.
+The Montana Secretary of State normally processes the Articles of Organization in 7-10 business days.
 Expedited processing is available for an additional fee.

 What are the annual costs for a Montana LLC?